StefanObie/DriveAssistant/README.md

 ### Possible Future Improvements
 Some possible future improvements and bug fixes are given below in descending importance:
-1. Restrict the street, district and error message to 20 characters.
-Change the data type from `string` to `char[20]`.
+- [x] Restrict the street, district and error message to 20 characters.
-2. Improve street match by considering drive direction.
-[Add the bearing parameter to the API call.](https://www.here.com/docs/bundle/geocoding-and-search-api-developer-guide/page/topics-api/code-revgeocode-track-position.html)
+- [x] Improve street match by considering drive direction.
+Add the [bearing parameter](https://www.here.com/docs/bundle/geocoding-and-search-api-developer-guide/page/topics-api/code-revgeocode-track-position.html) to the API call.
-3. When the GPS signal is found just before the API is called, the "No Signal Yet!" error message is not cleared.
+- [x] When the GPS signal is found just before the API is called, the "No Signal Yet!" error message is not cleared.
 The error message is shown instead of the district.
-4. Display nothing when no district is found.
+- [x] Display nothing when no district is found.
 Currently, the word "null" is displayed.